Mentorship

 Attentive Progress Tracking: Monthly 1:1 calls with the Mentorship Director.

-Earn While You Learn: We provide competitive pay for clinical hours rather than making you pay to earn your hours.
+Earn While You Learn: We provide competitive pay for working during your clinical hours rather than making you pay to earn your hours.

 Tiered Growth: Your compensation increases with each phase you complete.
 As you build skills and confidence, your growth deserves recognition!